matthew-brett/barts-setup/barts_setup.md

 * Connect USB-C hub (USB-C HUB).
 * Plug USB-C power adapter into extension block.
 Plug USB-C to USB-C cable into power adapter and into USB-C HUB.
-* Connect external USB sound card to USB-C HUB via micro-USB to USB-A cable.
+* Connect external USB SOUND to USB-C HUB via USB-C to USB-A cable.
 * If INTERNAL WIRED:
     * Go to System Preferences on IPAD, _turn off WiFi_.
     * You will connect the iPad by cable later; see below.